 The internet giants have the edge in digital technology, he admitted, whereas German automakers have mastered complex automobile production.
 Google, Amazon and other tech firms want to get into cars because they’re interested in the data generated by driving.
 The key is to find partners to cooperate with in digital technology.
 The new business models should be seen as an opportunity rather than a threat.
 “And that’s where criticism is warranted: we’re still too conservative and aren’t embracing change fast enough,” he said.

 By contrast, German automakers had already made a lot of progress in e-car technology, Mr. Diess added.
 VW and other manufacturers were working to set up a charging infrastructure, and his company had developed a new platform for e-cars that will ensure they are fully web-connected and capable of being updated.
-“With this approach we’re democratizing innovative technology and will have a significant advantage as a mass producer over Tesla at the price limit of around €30,000 ($36 million),” he said, adding that VW was also working on hydrogen and fuel-cell technology but warned they had drawbacks in terms of energy consumption and cost.
+“With this approach we’re democratizing innovative technology and will have a significant advantage as a mass producer over Tesla at the price limit of around €30,000 ($36,000),” he said, adding that VW was also working on hydrogen and fuel-cell technology but warned they had drawbacks in terms of energy consumption and cost.

 When it comes to which technology will win out, Mr. Diess believes regulation will play the key role and shape the future of the market.
 China is transitioning rapidly to electric cars due to government support, for example, and that momentum will help boost the global introduction of e-cars.